GoogleCloudPlatform/cloud-sql-go-connector/README.md

 [codelab]: https://codelabs.developers.google.com/codelabs/cloud-sql-go-connector

 The _Cloud SQL Go Connector_ is a Cloud SQL connector designed for use with the Go language.
-Using a Cloud SQL connector provides the following benefits:
+Using a Cloud SQL connector provides a native alternative to the [Cloud SQL Auth Proxy][] while providing the following benefits:

 * **IAM Authorization:** uses IAM permissions to control who/what can connect to your Cloud SQL instances